plone/documentation/docs/i18n-l10n/resync-translations.md

 (resync-translations-label)=

+# Resync translations

+This chapter discussions how to resynchronize translations in both the backend and frontend, and how to make releases for each.

 ## Resync translations in the Plone backend

 Plone {term}`PO file`s need to be updated each time a new string is added into the Plone interface or each time one of those strings is updated.